Our pricing.

 The more exotic the material, the more expensive your parts will be.

-How it works...
+How does it work?

 We band our print prices based on the amount of material used against the printer uptime.
 A print lasting 12 hours could contain one large part or multiple smaller parts, the choice is yours.